-- Your child’s functional level (whether the tumor has started to interfere with normal brain functions and everyday activities)
+- Your child’s functional level (whether the tumor is affecting normal brain functions and everyday activities)

-- Whether or not the tumor has spread through the cerebrospinal fluid (CSF) to other parts of the brain and/or spinal cord
+- Whether or not the tumor has spread through the cerebrospinal fluid (CSF) to other parts of the brain or spinal cord

 - Whether or not tumor cells have spread beyond the central nervous system